 Suffering with illness over Christmas has to be one of the most miserable experiences.
-For too long have mental and physical sufferings been separated, the invisible nature of mental illness being gravely feared.
-There is something especially lonely and isolating in dealing with an ill mind- still, I am not ashamed that my past Christmas illnesses have been mental.
+For too long have mental and physical sufferings been separated, due to the invisible nature of mental illness.
+I am not ashamed that my past Christmas illnesses have been mental.

 A time of virus has impacts on us all.
 Fear of covid’s physical implications is preventing many large gatherings and bringing further restrictions onto people’s festive expression.
 However, due to my past experiences with panic attacks, obsessions and depression over Christmas, I am more fearing that my mind is able to stay as well as possible.
 I am also worrying about those in the throws of mental illness, or who feel on the edge and am desperate to help them in some way.

 ‘The edge’ can bring connotations of an attempt of suicide, though feeling on the edge is a worldwide mental experience.
 It can feel as though life is completely overwhelming and unliveable.
 It can make you feel unable to know what to do, where to go and who to call.
 Being on the edge is being entirely vulnerable to what your brain feels next.
 Sometimes, how ‘low’ you go doesn’t feel within your control.

 This ‘edge’ may be after a death of someone, breakup or other intense life event.
 But for those with mental illness, it can feel extremely hard to put a reason on the breakdown.
 ‘Everything being too much’ doesn’t feel like an entirely rational reason.
 Feeling ‘on-edge’ simply becomes your internal environment.
 Nothing feels able to get you out of it or justify why you feel how you do.